Weighted error-sum identities for periodic continued fractions and their generalizations: Connection to Period Units.

 Therefore we can express \eqref{eq:second} as

-Then, the value of the series depends uniquely on the first $N$ terms of the sequence of errors and on the value of the fundamental unit of the corresponding real quadratic field.
-Here is a table with some examples of quadratic irrationals and their respective associated units.
+Thus the value of the series depends only on the first \(N\) error terms and on the period unit \(u\).
+When \(u\) is the fundamental unit, this gives an expression in terms of the fundamental unit of the corresponding quadratic order.
+Here is a table with examples of quadratic irrationals and their associated period units.